21Suspect/Scrap-Mechanic-Native-VR/README.md

-# Scrap Mechanic Native VR — Chapter 2 / 1.0 branch
+# Scrap Mechanic Native VR Chapter 2 / 1.0 Beta

 This branch is a separate visual-only OpenXR implementation for the Scrap Mechanic Chapter 2 / 1.0 renderer.
 It does **not** use the legacy renderer addresses, native binary, installer, controller code, or gameplay patches from this repository's `main` branch.